aaronspring/test_website/index.md

 ## Prize

-Prizes will be awarded to for the top three submissions evaluated by RPSS and peer-review scores and must beat the re-calibrated ECMWF benchmark:
+Prizes will be awarded to for the top three submissions evaluated by RPSS and peer-review scores and must beat the re-calibrated ECMWF benchmark, which is corrected by the mean bias:

 - Winning team: 15000 CHF
 - 2nd team: 10000 CHF